samsquire/ideas4/README.md

 # 82. Symmetric reflection of software layers

-With how traditional software is broken up into layers it requires invasive changes to support features that have mutually recursive interactions between layers.
+With how traditional software is broken up into layers and layers go in one direction it requires invasive changes to support features that have mutually recursive interactions between layers.

 We can solve this problem!
 We can introduce mutual recursion across layers which adapt behaviour in two places simultaneously.